PavanRangani/docs/docs/prd/incentive-stock/vested-details.md

 # Vested Details

-## Entity
+## Entity Details

 #### Vest Date

+Applicable for `RSU` , `RSA` & `Carried Interest`.

 Shows the date of vesting.

-Applicable for `RSU` , `RSA` & `Carried Interest`.

 #### No of Shares Vested or No of Percentage Vested

 `No of Shares Vested` is applicable for `RSU` & `RSA` and `No of Percentage Vested` is applicable for `Carried Interest`.

-No of Shares Vested is show how many shares are vested.
+`No of Shares Vested` is show how many shares are vested.

-No of Percentage Vested is shows how many percentage are vested.
+`No of Percentage Vested` is shows how many percentage are vested.

 #### Price at Vest

+Applicable only for `RSU` & `RSA`.

 Amount of Vesting time.
 Decimal is not allowed.
 Its a mandatory field.

+#### Vesting Gain

 Applicable only for `RSU` & `RSA`.

-#### Vesting Gain

-Calculated and disable field.
+Its calculated field.
 Decimal is not allowed.

 `Vesting Gain` = `Price of Vest` * `No of Shares Vested`.

+#### Taxes Withheld

 Applicable only for `RSU` & `RSA`.

-#### Taxes Withheld

-Amount of tax withheld.
+Its amount input field.
 Decimal is not allowed.
 Its a mandatory field.

-Applicable only for `RSU` & `RSA`.

 #### Type

-Types dropdown field.
+Applicable only for `Carried Interest`.

 It shows whether you want to gift or sell the percentage vested.

-Type can be either `Gift` or `Sell`.
+Its possible value can be `Gift` or `Sell`.

 #### Gift Date or Sell Date

+Applicable only for `Carried Interest`.

+When type is `Gift` then shows `Gift Date` otherwise shows `Sell Date`.

-Date of Gift/Sale.
+Date of Gift/Sale when percent is vested.
 Its a mandatory field.
 Its always grater than `Vest Date`.

+#### Gift Percent or Sell Percent

+Applicable only for `Carried Interest`.

-When Type is `Gift` then shows `Gift Date` otherwise shows `Sell Date`.
+When Type is `Gift` then shows `Gift Percent` otherwise shows `Sell Percent`.

-#### Gift Percentage or Sell Percentage

 Percentage input field.
 Decimal is allowed.
 Its a mandatory field.
-Its value is less than or equal to `No of Percentage Vested`.
+It value is less than or equal to `No of Percent Vested`.

-When Type is `Gift` then shows `Gift Percentage` otherwise shows `Sell Percentage`.

 #### Notes